 - Flip and cook the other side until golden.

 Tip: For rounder pancakes pour the batter onto the griddle from a height.
-I find about 4 inches enough height to keep the pancakes round.
+I find about 4 inches enough height to keep them round.

 Tip: Since you are busy making the pancakes, if you want bacon cook it in the oven on a baking tray.
 400F for 12-16 minutes (thin vs. thick cut) will do it.
 Turn the tray around after the first 6-8 minutes.